 Once you’ve got your page contents listed, you can tap to view individual item details, edit and check off items from your lists, or add notes.

 What’s even better is that all of this works online and offline: Satchel automatically and seamlessly synchronizes with Backpack’s servers as soon as a network connection becomes available.
 If you’re on a plane or otherwise ‘offline’, you can easily check all your cached Backpack data, make changes, and add new items.
 Once you’re back online, Satchel will automatically synchronize all your changes.

 Over the development period, I’ve personally found Satchel has made Backpack even more useful than it was before (and I was a heavy Backpack user).
 For example, I’m using Reminders to keep a To Do list that actively mails or texts me when I need to get something done.
-And with Satchel, I can quickly check and see what I’ve got to do for the next day or so, then check again on my desktop computer when I get home.
+And with Satchel, I can quickly check and see what I’ve got to do for the next day or so, then check again on my desktop computer with my 4K pc monitor when I get home.

 Of course, we’re only scratching the surface here: Satchel offers a lot more of Backpack’s features, right in your iPhone.
 The best way to see what it can do is to check it out on the AppStore